DataDiggers/Yelp-dataset-challenge/README.md

 **Data Analysis**

-Analyzed Seasonal Trends on Amazon EMR cluster using Pig, Hive and Spark queries All the input and output files are stored in Amazon S3
+Analyzed Seasonal Trends on Amazon EMR cluster using Pig, Hive and Spark queries All the input and output files are stored in Amazon S3 Bucket

 **Data Visualization**